IBMSPadmin/beta/docs/README.md

 More than a year ago, we tried to create such a solution in [Python3](https://www.python.org/), which is so popular today.
 We're not Python programmers, but we wanted to try how to solve this in Python.
 At the moment we have reached a stable state that we would like to share and get feedback on.

 We ask you to contribute with your constructive comments and suggestions to the developers.
-The source code not yet opend for the public.
+The source code not yet opened for the public.

 ![spadmin.py](images/spadmin_screen_01.png)